karakalo/lumen/doc/narrative-lumen-misc.markdown

 whether the user's device has what your app wants.

-The `Pending` and `Next_Event` functions work much like their namesakes in the [`Lumen.Events`][events] package. `Pending` returns the number of events waiting for you to read, and incidentally tells you whether `Next_Event` will block if you call it.  `Next_Event` returns the next joystick event, either immediately handing back the first one waiting in the queue, or blocking until a new one shows up.
+The `Pending` and `Next_Event` functions work much like their namesakes in the [`Lumen.Events`][events] package. `Pending` returns the number of joystick events waiting for you to read from that stick, and incidentally tells you whether `Next_Event` will block (wait) if you call it.
+(Hint: It will block if `Pending` returns zero.)  `Next_Event` returns the next joystick event from that device, either immediately handing back the first one waiting in the queue, or blocking until a new one shows up.

-During development, we tried a technique that would "bind" a joystick to a Lumen window, and return that joystick's events along with all the normal window events like mouse moves and button clicks and keypresses, but the implementation proved too slow and unweildy.
+During development, we tried a technique that would "bind" a joystick to a Lumen window, and return that joystick's events along with all the normal window events like mouse moves and button clicks and keypresses, but the implementation proved too slow and unwieldy.
 Such a mechanism might reappear if a breakthrough, or a miracle, occurs.
 For now, you have to handle joystick events separately from the rest of your input events, using the functions provided by this package.